fiskhe/orbital/README.md

 # Orbital
-A game.
+A game I initially made at a hackathon in 2015.
+Parts have been added on to make the game more playable.
 Available to play here: https://fiskhe.github.io/orbital/
 ## Looks a bit like this:
 ![gameplay](orbital_screenshot.png)
 # Instructions: